Quansight/qpub/src/qpub/templates/readme.md

-# `dgaf` templates
+# `qpub` templates

-`dgaf` vendors in configuration with the [`json-e`][json-e] (jinja in data structures.) format.
+`qpub` vendors in configuration with the [`json-e`][json-e] (jinja in data structures.) format.

-one of the reasons `dgaf` is that across configuration files there is significant overlap information. `dgaf` infers information is passed to json-e for configuration.
+one of the reasons `qpub` is that across configuration files there is significant overlap information. `qpub` infers information is passed to json-e for configuration.

 ## packaging

-packaging conventions in python are in are flux, `dgaf` helps manage the transition between configurations by encoding multiple standards into its inference engine.
+packaging conventions in python are in are flux, `qpub` helps manage the transition between configurations by encoding multiple standards into its inference engine.

 ### pyproject